macrisconstantine/salon-appointment-scheduler/README.md

 - Once a user selects a salon service to book, the script asks the user for a phone number.
 - If the phone number belongs to an existing customer in the database, that customer's information is used to save the user's requested service and appointment time.
 - If the phone number is not in the database, the user is prompted for their name.
-- The new number and name are stored in the customer database.
+- The new number and name are stored as a new customer in the customer database.